-Gáe Bulg – Celtic Spear of Death
+Gáe Bulg: The Powerful Celtic Spear of Death

 What is the Gae Bulg?

 The Gae Bulg, also called Gae Bulga or Gae Bolg, literally translates as Belly Spear.
 The more commonly used meanings of the name, however, are Spear of Mortal Pain and Spear of Death.
+The reason for these dramatic interpretations is quite simple.

-The reason for these dramatic interpretations is quite simple – the Gae Bulg spear is a devastating weapon that’s not only guaranteed to kill anyone it’s thrown at, but to also cause unimaginable pain in the process.
+The Gae Bulg is a devastating weapon that’s not only guaranteed to kill anyone it’s thrown at, but to also cause unimaginable pain in the process.
+The way this weapon accomplishes that is quite unique and includes several steps:

 • The spear is guaranteed to always penetrate the enemy’s armor and skin, creating a single point of entry.

-• Once the victim dies an agonizing death, the spear cannot be pulled out because it stays divided into countless blades inside their body.
+• Once the victim dies an agonizing death, the spear cannot be pulled out because it stays divided into countless blades inside the body.
 Instead, the only way to get the spear back is to cut the corpse open.

 While impractical in anything other than a duel, Gae Bulg is a devastating weapon that’s capable of killing anyone it encounters.
 It’s often described as either a single-point javelin or as a multi-point spear.
 According to the Book of Leinster, Gae Bulg was made out of the bones of the sea monster Curruid, which died in a fight with another sea monster, the Coinchenn.

-A Gift from the Shadow
+Gift from the Shadow

-Gae Bulg is the signature weapon of one of Ireland’s greatest mythological heroes Cú Chulainn from the Ulster Cycle of Irish mythology.
-Cú Chulainn wasn’t given the deadly spear – he had to earn it.
+Gae Bulg is the signature weapon of one of Ireland’s greatest mythological heroes, Cú Chulainn, from the Ulster Cycle of Irish mythology.
+Cú Chulainn wasn’t given the deadly spear.
+He had to earn it.

 According to the Ulster cycle, Cú Chulainn is tasked with performing a series of challenges to earn the hand of his beloved Emer, the daughter of the chieftain Forgall Monach.
-One of these tasks requires Cú Chulainn to travel to the Alba, which is the ancient Gaelic name for modern-day Scotland.
+One of these tasks requires Cú Chulainn to travel to Alba, which is the ancient Gaelic name for modern-day Scotland.

+The Shadow’s main rival in the Isle of Skye at the time of Cú Chulainn’s arrival is Aife, a fellow warrior daughter of Árd-Greimne of Lethra.
 Cú Chulainn came to Scáthach together with his best friend and foster brother Fer Diad.
 Scáthach agrees to train both of them in martial arts but she only gives Gae Bulg to Cú Chulainn.

 A Series of Unfortunate Affairs